To download bio as PDF, please click here.

 She is active in many charities including Broadway Cares/Equity Fights Aids, Broadway Green Alliance, Homework Help (at The Church of St. Paul & St. Andrew), Screen Actors’ Guild “Bookpals”, Dog and Cat Rescue Groups, Breast Cancer Awareness groups and recently became involved with Child’s Haven in SC.

 Kimilee would like to say “Thank You for the Music” to all those teachers, mentors, and supporters throughout South Carolina and worldwide.
-She lives Greenville, SC and her newest and best role is ‘Mommy” to one year old Aidan and their Shih Tzu, “Gypsy”.
+She lives Greenville, SC and her newest and best role is ‘Mommy” to three year old Aidan and their Shih Tzu, “Gypsy”.
 She is president of Rubylee Productions, which produces programs for performing arts venues, special events, and benefits as well as new works such as Miracolo, a new musical which has been staged in NYC with Anita Gillette ,Joy Franz, George Lee Andrews and David Cryer.